BZIvanov/Learning-Node.js/README.md

 4. In the debug terminal run the file with node, for example _node index.js_
 5. You can now debug the code and inspect the process of what is happening.

+## Node.js Frameworks

+### Nest.js

+Check out [Nest.js repository](https://github.com/BZIvanov/Learning-NestJS) for learning materials for Nest.js.

 ## Content

-Below is the recommended learning order to get familiar with the different parts of Node.js
+Below is the recommended learning path to get familiar with key parts of Node.js:

-1. EventLoop - get some understanding of how the event loop is working
-2. Events - contains info about the EventEmmiter and the events package
-3. Buffers - contains info about buffers to deal with binary and hexadecimal data
-4. FileSystem - contains info about dealing with files
-5. Streams - contains info about streams
-6. Networking - contains info about networking
-7. Http
-8. UNIX
-9. Compression
-10. MultiThreading
-11. Cryptography
+1. **GettingStarted** – Learn how to run Node.js code using REPL and JavaScript files.
+2. **Dependencies** – Learn about the underlying technologies like V8 and libuv that power Node.js.
+3. **EventLoop** – Understand how Node.js handles asynchronous operations behind the scenes.
+4. **Events** – Explore the `EventEmitter` class and how custom events work.
+5. **Buffers** – Work with binary data using Node.js buffers.
+6. **FileSystem** – Read from and write to files using the `fs` module.
+7. **Streams** – Learn about reading and writing data in chunks using streams.
+8. **Networking** – Build TCP/UDP servers and clients using the `net` and `dgram` modules.
+9. **Http** – Create HTTP servers and handle web requests.
+10. **UNIX** – Use Node.js to interact with Unix commands and system processes.
+11. **Compression** – Compress and decompress data using built-in modules like `zlib`.
+12. **MultiThreading** – Learn about worker threads and background processing.
+13. **Cryptography** – Use Node’s `crypto` module for hashing, encryption, and secure operations.